 In general, Excel workbooks contain numerous columns.
 Sometimes, by the time some columns become redundant.
 So, we need to delete those columns.
-Excel VBA delete columns based on header with ease.
+We can delete columns based on the header using Excel VBA with ease.

-In this article, we demonstrate different variants of Excel VBA to delete columns based on header.
+In this article, we demonstrate different variants of Excel VBA to delete columns based on the header.

 Before proceeding to demonstrate any methods, it’s necessary to know the ways to open and insert a Module in Microsoft Visual Basic in Excel.

-🔄 Opening Microsoft Visual Basic: There are mainly 3 ways to open Microsoft Visual Basic window.
+🔄 Opening Microsoft Visual Basic: There are 3 ways to open Microsoft Visual Basic window.

 🔼 Using Keyboard Shortcuts